omarnur848/project-4-re/README.md

-Combined three csv files DOGE, ETH, and Bitcoin into one combine_df using spark.sql in the combine_df.ipynb Cleaned combine_df of any errors and added perdicitve rows using a Linear Regression model with hvplots in CleaningDataLinRegModel.ipynb
-Created a reinforced model in project-4.ipynb
+Combined three csv files DOGE, ETH, and Bitcoin into one combine_df using spark.sql in the combine_df.ipynb.
+Cleaned the combine_df of any errors and added prediction rows using a Linear Regression model with hvplots in CleaningDataLinRegModel.ipynb.
+Additionally, created a reinforced model in project-4.ipynb